GSI-CS-CO/bel_projects/README.md

 sudo apt-get install python-setuptools
 ```

-In case you have not sudo rights (ugly workaround):
+In case you have no sudo rights:

 ```
 ln -s /usr/bin/python3 python